Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 6. American Express (Amex)

-American Express, a multinational corporation dealing in financial transactions, has led back-office operations in India since 1994 when it opened the financial centre, east in New Delhi.Â
+American Express, a multinational corporation dealing in financial transactions, has led back-office operations in India since 1994 when it opened the financial center, east of New Delhi.Â

 7. Transocean